Dechrissen/pokemon-rulesets/ruleset-1.md

 - routes
 - caves (the whole cave is the area, not individual floors)
 - buildings, like Pokémon Mansion (the whole building is the area, not individual floors)
+- Safari Zone (the whole thing is the area)

-### Questions that might come up
+### Questions you might have
+Can I use Pokémon Centers?
+> Yes.

-1. Can I purchase Pokémon, like from the Mt.
+Can I purchase Pokémon, like from the Mt.
 Moon Pokémon Center guy or the Game Corner?
 > Yes.
+And yes, you can purchase coins at the Game Corner.

-2. Can I use items anywhere, in battle and in the field?
+Can I use items anywhere (in battle and in the field)?
 > Yes.

-3. Can I use Pokémon Centers?
-> Yes.
+What do I do if I run into a Pokémon in the wild?
+> If you don't want to catch it, just try to run.
+If you can't, you can kill it.
+Just don't exploit this for XP gain.

 ### Randomizer settings
-- 'Full HM Compatibility' to ensure any Pokémon may be used as an HM slave
+- 'Full HM compatibility' to ensure any Pokémon may be used as an HM slave
 - Randomize starters
 - Randomize wild Pokémon (no legendaries)
 - Randomize trainer Pokémon (no legendaries)